truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 If you are unfamiliar with network services, devices, or configurations, you can find more information [here]({{< relref "/SCALE/SCALETutorials/Network/_index.md" >}}) to help guide you through this important and required configuration area.
 {{< enterprise >}}
-You must disable failover in the UI on SCALE Enterprise HA systems to [add or change any network setting]({{< relref "InstallEnterpriseHASCALE.md#configure-network-settings" >}}).
+You must disable failover in the UI on TrueNAS Enterprise HA systems to [add or change any network setting]({{< relref "InstallEnterpriseHASCALE.md#configure-network-settings" >}}).
 Complete network changes and test them, then re-enable failover.
 {{< /enterprise >}}

 ### Adding Network Interfaces